Texas to Alaska Auto Transport Made Easy

 What are the requirements for shipping a car from Texas to Alaska?

-How far is it to drive from Texas to Alaska, and is driving a viable option?
+How far is the drive from Texas to Alaska, and is driving practical?

 Can I ship a non-running vehicle from Texas to Alaska?